Room Assignment and Occupancy

 All returning students, including students beginning residence in January, who wish to live on campus next academic year, must participate in the Room Selection Process.

 Students will be able to pick up their Room Selection Process Information Brochure and Registration Form in the Residence Hall Office or the Residence Life Office in March.
-A Security/Damage deposit for the next academic year is required with the Registration Form.

 Students who do not secure housing with a registration form and deposit for the following academic year, prior to the conclusion of the current academic year, will be subject to an eligibility review.
 The quantity and seriousness of previous incidents will be a consideration when determining re-entry.